-More people are moving their refrigerator to the garage for a variety of reasons.
-Apart from freeing up space inside the house, a garage refrigerator can hold a lot more than the average kitchen option.
-Is it a good idea to keep a refrigerator in the garage?
+More people are moving their refrigerators to the garage for various reasons.
+Apart from freeing up space inside the house, a garage refrigerator can hold more than the average kitchen option.
+Is it a good idea to keep a fridge in the garage?

-It is not bad to keep a refrigerator in your garage if you understand all the complications that can arise from that decision, and prepare properly for them.
-If you live in an area where temperature extremes are common, you need to ensure your refrigerator can handle such in an uninsulated garage.
+Keeping a refrigerator in your garage is not bad if you understand all the complications from that decision and prepare appropriately for them.
+Suppose you live in an area that gets very cold in the winter or very hot in the summer.
+In that case, you need to ensure your refrigerator can handle extreme temperatures.

 The rest of the article will show you what happens when you keep a refrigerator in the garage.
 Also, watch out for tips to keep in mind if you choose to move your refrigerator to the garage.